GolangToolKits/go-secure-sessions/README.md

 # go-secure-sessions
-A new session module to replace gorilla/sessions and for use with GolangToolKits/grrt router
+A new session module to replace gorilla/sessions.
+This go-secure-sessions is not dependant on any router